Odawara District

 "Come January, the most precious thing in your life, other than your electric blanket, will be the sekiyu stove."

-Before they could answer she took the car keys from her mother and jumped out of the car.
-"You can put the sekiyu in the trunk," she said.
+Before they could answer, She took the car keys from her mother and jumped out of the car.
+“You can put the sekiyu in the trunk,” she said.
 She unlocked the trunk.
 Matlock wedged the kerosene container between the spare tire and the wheel well.

 Thackeray and Matlock got in the back seat.
 Michiko sat between them.